Ruth Matters (President)

 Staff Specialist Paediatric Anaesthetist, Women’s and Children’s Hospital Adelaide

 Philippa (Pip) is a Staff Specialist Paediatric Anaesthetist at the Women’s and Children’s Hospital Adelaide and has a small private practice.
-She trained in the South Australia and Northern Territory regional Anaesthesia training program and completed paediatric anaesthesia fellowships at the Women’s and Children’s Hospital and the Royal Children’s Hospital Melbourne.
-Her non-clinical interests include simulation and improving paediatric vascular access services, and is interested in establishing a paediatric EMAC course that could be rolled out across Australia and New Zealand as part of training and upskilling paediatric anaesthetists.
+She graduated from the University of Adelaide and spent her resident years indulging her love of travel, including working in Dublin, Ireland for a year.
+She returned to Australia to start her anaesthesia career in the South Australia and Northern Territory regional anaesthesia training program and completed paediatric anaesthesia fellowships at the Women’s and Children’s Hospital and the Royal Children’s Hospital Melbourne.

 David Linscott (Member)